LgamalC/githubproject/README.md

 ### Project Title

-bikeshareproject
+BikeShare Project

 ### Description

-make use of Python to explore data related to bike share systems for three major cities in the United States—Chicago, New York City, and Washington
+Make use of Python to explore data related to bike share systems for three major cities in the United States—Chicago, New York City, and Washington

 ### Files used